Spain

 1.2 Entry requirements for Spanish universities

 General entrance requirements for Spanish universities can appear to be quite modest.
-For most subjects, two A levels are the minimum entry requirement or an IB Diploma with 24 points.
-Since 2018, BTECs are also recognised for some degrees.
+For most subjects, three A levels are the minimum entry requirement or an IB Diploma with 24 points.
+BTECs are not recognised for university admission.

 Private universities do not have to use the Selectividad and are able to select students according to their own criteria.
-These will vary tremendously from subject to subject and sometimes between universities as well.
+Sometimes these will be defined in terms of specific A level or IB scores but often, private universities will want to see these grades converted into a Bachillerato equivalent.

 1.3 Application process for Spanish universities